Bringing Birth Injury Compensation Claims

 - where they have set standards for training; and

 Litigation is said to place a strain on the NHS.
-However, without investigations and litigation there would be far less incentive for change.
-The government’s initiatives and the Hospital Trusts’ additional efforts to comply are leading to real improvements.
-Patient safety for both Mom and Baby is paramount.
+However, without investigations and litigation, there would be far less incentive for change.
+The government’s initiatives and the Hospital Trusts’ additional efforts to comply are leading to real improvements, and the NHS has published a three-year plan to improve maternity and neonatal services.
+Patient safety for both mother and baby is paramount.